akashs101199/tlc-nyc-aws-poc/Readme.md

 - Evaluate model performance (MAE) and generate error samples
 - Visualize results with Tableau / Superset

-This POC follows **production-grade design principles** for data pipelines, scalability, and reproducibility.
+This POC follows **production-grade design principles** for scalability, automation, and reproducibility.

 ---